cliffhall/Fismo/docs/about.md

 In the [Lockable Door](../contracts/lab/LockableDoor) example, going from the Locked state to the Unlocked state should require that the user have a key.
 That could be an NFT, or just some state in the contract.

 This is where you need to write some code and deploy a guard logic implementation contract.
-It is also where we get a chance to test the Deterministic Proxy hypothesis at the heart of the Fismo experiment.
+It is also where we get a chance to test the Deterministic Selector Proxy hypothesis at the heart of the Fismo experiment.

 In the machine definition for the Locked state, the `exitGuarded` flag should be set to `true` and the `guardLogic` property set to this guard contract's address.
 When Fismo tries to transition between the Locked state and the Open state, it will attempt to execute the following function by combining machine name, state name, and guard direction.

 > `LockableDoor_Locked_Exit(address user, string memory _nextStateName)`

-This requires a developer to write function signatures in a very specific way, but it nicely demonstrates the Deterministic Proxy concept with no chance of function signature collision, since:
+This requires a developer to write function signatures in a very specific way, but it nicely demonstrates the Deterministic Selector Proxy concept with no chance of function signature collision, since:
   - Each machine name must be unique
   - Within a machine, each state name must be unique
   - There are only two valid guard directions

 ## Outcome
 ### A technology demonstration
-* The Deterministic Proxy concept is fully demonstrated.
+* The Deterministic Selector Proxy concept is fully demonstrated.
 Implementations for other problem domains wherein the expected function selector can be determined from execution context alone could follow this pattern for implementation.
 For instance, a geo-tagging system could have selectors based on a global coordinate scheme rather than state machines.

-### A useful protocol
+### A broadly useful protocol
 * As a result of the experiment, we ended up with a Finite State Machine protocol that can be used to simulate, oh, I don't know...

   - [Nearly any describable process](https://scholar.google.com/scholar?q=process+simulation+with+finite+state+machines&hl=en&as_sdt=0&as_vis=1&oi=scholart)